whysptra/Group2_5513/README.md

 The Storm Events Database is obtained from NOAA's National Centers for Environmental Information (NCEI) (https://www.ncdc.noaa.gov/stormevents/)
+Originally it have csv.gz format, for this directory it has been extracted to CSV.

 The dataset that used in this report contains data from January 2017 to December 2019, as entered by NOAA's National Weather Service (NWS).